CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Manage all your actions, words, and thoughts accordingly, since you may at any moment quit life." - Marcus Aurelius</p>
+<p>"In everything that you do, pause and ask yourself if death is a dreadful thing because it deprives you of this." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->